ConsciousML/Autonomous-RC-Car/README.md

 The car is embedded with a Raspberry Pi and a Convolutional Neural Network (CNN) to predict in real-time the speed and the steering angle.
 We used an ultrasonic sensor to stop the car when encountering obstacles and another CNN for detecting stop signs.

 ## Championships
 We participated to two competition.
-We got the 3rd at the [Iron Car Summer 2018](http://www.mylanderpages.com/ironcar2018/ironcar2018) and
+We got 3rd at [Iron Car Summer 2018](http://www.mylanderpages.com/ironcar2018/ironcar2018) and
 1st at [RobotCars Winter 2018](https://www.meetup.com/DIY-Robocars-France/).
 Check out our best performance [here](https://github.com/ConsciousML/Autonomous-RC-Car/raw/master/data/demo/v2.0/competition_03.mp4).

 ## Version 1.0: SunFounder